bennytobby/terp-notes/README.md

 **Filter by your specific class** - CMSC330, MATH141, HIST156, etc.
-**Safe & virus-scanned** - Every file checked by 70+ antivirus engines **Free forever** - No paywalls, no ads, no subscription fees
+**Safe & virus-scanned** - Every file checked by 70+ antivirus engines **Free forever** - No paywalls, no ads, no subscription fees **Beautiful interface** - Professional design with intuitive navigation

 ### **For Students Contributing Notes:**
-**Help fellow Terps succeed** - Your notes could help hundreds of students **Build your reputation** - Your username is credited on every upload **Easy to upload** - Drag & drop, bulk upload, auto-fill metadata **Secure & private** - UMD email required, virus scanning enabled
+**Help fellow Terps succeed** - Your notes could help hundreds of students **Build your reputation** - Your username is credited on every upload **Easy to upload** - Drag & drop, bulk upload, auto-fill metadata **Secure & private** - UMD email required, virus scanning enabled **Organized categories** - Your files are properly categorized and searchable

 ### **For the UMD Community:**
-**Centralized knowledge base** - No more lost resources **Semester-to-semester continuity** - Help future students succeed **Class-specific organization** - Designed around UMD's course structure **Student-run** - Built by Terps, for Terps, with no corporate interests
+**Centralized knowledge base** - No more lost resources **Semester-to-semester continuity** - Help future students succeed **Class-specific organization** - Designed around UMD's course structure **Student-run** - Built by Terps, for Terps, with no corporate interests **Professional appearance** - Clean, modern interface that reflects UMD pride

 ---